lsst/mops_daymops/tests/experimentScripts/README.txt

 OPTIONAL PHASE: RUNNING COLLAPSETRACKLETS
 --------------------------------------

-Next, you'll probably want to run collapseTracklets to turn your some of your short, length-2 tracklets into longer tracklets.
+cd to the directory containing the tracklets you generated.
+Then run

+$ bash $MOPS_HACKS/runCollapseTracklets.sh

+As to what this script is doing:

 CollapseTracklets really has several phases: first collapsing, then purifying, then removing subset tracklets.